PaulChristian2021/myMovies/README.md

 todo: dont call movie detail search api if movie to be selected is listed in localStorage

-todo: make some components reusable
+todo: make some more components reusable

+todo: decide how to show user's list sorting, filtering

+todo: easy add or remove from the movie list item (not having to go to details to perform an action)

+todo: mobile version (ideas: movie detail opens up like a modal, shrinking button click effect, ...)

 =========================